tursodatabase/libsql/rusqlite/README.md

 ## Notes on building rusqlite and libsqlite3-sys

 `libsqlite3-sys` is a separate crate from `rusqlite` that provides the Rust declarations for SQLite's C API.
-By default, `libsqlite3-sys` attempts to use pkg-config to find a SQLite library that already exists on your system.
-You can adjust this behavior in a couple of ways:
+By default, `libsqlite3-sys` attempts to find a SQLite library that already exists on your system using pkg-config, or a
+[Vcpkg](https://github.com/Microsoft/vcpkg) installation for MSVC ABI builds.

+You can adjust this behavior in a number of ways:

 * If you use the `bundled` feature, `libsqlite3-sys` will use the [gcc](https://crates.io/crates/gcc) crate to compile SQLite from source and